lukeswitz/AtomGPS_wigler/README.md

 - Open the .ino file in the IDE
 - Set Board: esp32 > M5Stack-Core-ESP32
 - Select your device port from the dropdown and press Upload/Flash
+- _Note: Users have reported flashing using DIO instead of QIO and 40MHz instead of 80MHz resolving flashing problems._
 ---

 ### Method 2: Esptool